-Sampdoria defender Shkodran Mustafi has been called up in Reus' place, just nine days before their World Cup campaign begins against Portugal in Salvador.
+Former Everton defender Shkodran Mustafi, who now plays for Sampdoria, has been called up in Reus' place, just nine days before their World Cup campaign begins against Portugal in Salvador.

 Reus is also likely to miss the majority of pre-season with Dortmund as a result of the injury, but the 25-year-old is doing his best to remain positive.